 This regulation applies to students who received Federal financial aid (which includes Federal Direct Loans) and withdrew or stopped attending classes before completing 60% of the enrollment period.
 This regulation does not apply to students who withdraw, drop out, or are dismissed from the college before the first day of class; and it does not apply to students who never attend any classes.
 In these situations, the students have not earned any of their financial aid and all funds are returned to the federal government.

 How is the financial aid calculated?

 Students must “earn” the financial aid received by staying enrolled in school and attending classes.
 The amount of financial aid assistance earned is determined on a pro-rata basis.
-If a student withdraws or stops attending classes during the semester, he may be required to return some of the financial aid awarded.
-For example: a student who completes 30% of the semester has earned 30% of his aid.
+If a student withdraws or stops attending classes during the semester, they may be required to return some of the financial aid awarded.
+For example: a student who completes 30% of the semester has earned 30% of their aid.
 This means that 70% of the aid is unearned and must be returned to the federal government.
 If the student withdraws before all Title IV funds have been disbursed, the student may be due a disbursement based upon the amount of aid “earned”.
 This post withdrawal disbursement will be refunded to the student no later than 45 days after the date of the school’s determination that the student withdrew.